jbochi/mgof/README.md

 ##Running tests

+Redis should be running locally at the default port (6379) or available at `REDIS_HOST` and `REDIS_PORT`.

+WARNING: The Redis db will be flushed

 ###Lua unit and functional tests

-- Run redis locally (WARNING: db will be flushed)
 - Install [busted](http://olivinelabs.com/busted/) and lua-cjson rock
 - Run make `make test_lua`

 ###Python integration tests

-- Run redis locally (WARNING: db will be flushed)
 - Run `make install_dev`
 - Run `make test_python`